 The Three Reserves race historically was extremely lucky and grateful to use three of the most scenic reserves in Eswatini during the event.
-However, Hlane Game Reserve have introduced a number of dehorned black rhinos in the area that is used for the course, and as much as it would be a thrill to see such a magnificent animal on the ride, the decision has been made that the risk is too high and therefore Hlane has been excluded from the race.
-Going forward therefore the ride will take palace exclusively in Mlawula Nature Reserve and Mbuluzi Game Reserve.
-As such, the race will now be known as the Swazi Reserves MTB.
+However, due to to the introduced of dehorned black rhinos in the area of Hlane Royal National Park that was used for the race, the decision was made for last year’s race that Hlane will be excluded from the annual event for the safety of both the riders and rhinos.
+Like 2022, this year’s race will focus on Mlawula Nature Reserve and Mbuluzi Game Reserve, marking the 23rd instalment of this iconic event.

-This year, the organisers will be moving the start/finish venue to Siphiso camp in Mlawula.
 Entries for the race are currently open until 17 September.
-Late entries will be accepted at the venue on the evening of the 23rd of September and the morning before the race on the 24th with an additional admin fee of E60.00 per late entry.
+Late entries will be accepted at the venue on the evening of the 22nd of September and the morning before the race on the 23th with an additional admin fee of E60.00 per late entry.
 For further information on how you can register your participation, click here.

 Join in for a day of fun in the African Bush riding along a lot of jeep tracks and game trails, through 2 of Eswatini’s reserves.
 There are three distances available to participate in with a different fee for each.
 10km (E100), 27km (E120), 45km (E220) and 70km (E300) with staggering start times from 07h15.